-For the FFY20 CVSP, NHP is including a proposed Management Analyst I position that has not yet been approved by the Nevada Legislature.
+For the FFY22 CVSP, NHP is including a proposed Management Analyst II position that has not yet been approved by the Nevada Legislature.
 However, inclusion in the MCSAP budget is required before the process to have the Legislature approved it can begin.
-The MA I position would assume the state accounting and fiscal duties currently being performed by the Grants & Projects Analyst.
+The MA II position would assume the state accounting and fiscal duties currently being performed by the Grants & Projects Analyst.
+However, the CVSI II positions holds priority.
+If the Management Analyst position can be added, if it is expected to be hired within FFY22.

-For FFY21, two out of the 4 Administrative Assistant II positions are only 75% MCSAP funded.
+For FFY22, two out of the 4 Administrative Assistant II positions are only 75% MCSAP funded.
 These two AA IIs also support the state's school bus inspection program, which is not MCSAP eligible.